wp-plugins/google-404/README.txt

 == Changelog ==

+= 1.0.2 =
+* Added GPL License info.
+* Try to use current WordPress language before defaulting to English.
+* Moved all functionality into class.
+* Update styles.

 = 1.0.1 =
-* Added documentation to readme file.
+* Added documentation to read me file.

 = 1.0 =
 * First release.